Custom Precision Copper Parts Manufacturer & Supplier in China

 It is highly resistant to corrosion and is inherently antimicrobial, along with good strength and hardness.
 Consequently, it’s a popular material useful for automotive, medical, aerospace, and energy industries due to its excellent functional and aesthetic performance.

-CNC Machining Copper Overview
+CNC Machining Copper Specification

 It is affected by the specific copper grade.
 A minimum wall thickness of ±0.03”(±0.8 mm) is available at Runsom.